Hindu outfits to start 'I'm Nupur Sharma Supporter' campaign, says Sri Ram Sene leader Pramod Mutalik | Politics

 Karnataka BJP President Nalin Kumar Kateel demanded sacking of the Ashok Gehlot-led Congress government in Rajasthan.

-Leader of Opposition in Karnataka assembly, Siddaramaiah said, ''I strongly condemn the barbaric act of beheading the innocent man in Udaipur.
+Leader of Opposition in Karnataka assembly Siddaramaiah said, ''I strongly condemn the barbaric act of beheading the innocent man in Udaipur.
 Nothing can justify such brutality and the perpetrators should be punished.''
-PTI KSU RS SA SA
+PTI KSU MVG RS SA HDA HDA

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)